AppDetails

 This is typically a human-friendly/“pretty” name of the binary/executable, such as "Agent Data Plane".

-If the full name could not be detected, this will return “unknown”.
+If the application hasn’t registered its details, this will return "unknown".

 Source